 Obtain a PAN card

 To facilitate easier transition of buying and selling shares, you need to necessarily open a valid demat account.
 You will have a fill in a demat form online.
 You will have to attest the required set of documents and scan these to the brokerage company you desire transacting with.
-After the documents are verified in a precise manner, your demat account is opened.
-You can use the account to buy and sell stocks, shares and derivatives.
+After the documents are verified in a precise manner, you can open a demat account and you can use the account to buy and sell stocks, shares and derivatives.
 Your demat account is the storehouse of your stock portfolio.

 Get yourself a broker